Box Elder Bugs

 Is the Box Elder Bug the Same As the Stinkbug?

 Despite what some may say, the boxelder and the stinkbug are not the same bug—and one look at the two side by side would clarify this.
 The stink bug has a noticeably broader body with a shield shape and shorter legs.
 Its mottled brown to green coloration makes it virtually invisible on a tree trunk.
 The reason so many people think they are the same is that both will emit a similar foul odor if crushed.
-Some liken it to cilantro--but a particularly rotten smelling type of cilantro.
+Some liken it to a rotten smelling type of cilantro.
+Both types of insects do also tend to gather in warmer shelters, like your home, in order to avoid over-winterization.

 Wisconsin Box Elder Pest Control Traits